-- Hair: The presence of drugs in hair reflects several months of exposure as substances stay in hair a long time.
+- Hair: The presence of drugs in hair reflects several months of exposure as substances stay in hair for a long time.
 Testing is not as simple, and other contaminants in the sample can affect the results of the screening for opiates.

 Detecting opiates in umbilical cord blood immediately at birth reflects recent maternal use and fetal exposure but cannot pinpoint when a drug was taken or how long it was in the fetal system.

 According to the AAP reference, effects of maternal opiate use during pregnancy can be seen in a newborn and may have lasting effects.
 Continuing problems for drug-addicted babies include hyperactivity, poor sleep patterns, short attention span, and poor memory in childhood.